Are You a Perfectionist?

 In my opinion,

-cog_in_the_wheel_300.jpgthe perfectionism trait can also be a barrier to trying to design sustainably.
+the perfectionism trait can also be a barrier to trying sustainable interior design.
 If the ‘perfect green’ product or design solution is not available yet, we tell ourselves that we will wait until it arrives on the market, or maybe we just ignore the entire issue and pretend it is not important now.
 We are only a small cog in the wheels of progress.
 Let future generations deal with the environment!

 Just as perfectionism is a barrier to successfully completing a job on time, on budget, and with appropriate designer profit, so it can be a barrier to designing with sustainability in mind.